japajoe/MiniAudioExNET/README.md

 - Cross platform.
 - A permissive license.

-This library ticks all these boxes.
-There are some (in my opinion) minor things missing such as more audio format decoders, but at least 3 widely used formats are supported which is sufficient for my needs.
-If you would like to have support for more formats, then please make your request [here](https://github.com/mackron/miniaudio).

 # Features
 - Playback and decoding of various audio formats such as WAV/MP3/FLAC/OGG.
 - Stream audio from disk or from memory.